How far can bias go? Tracing bias from pretraining data to alignment: Experimental Setup

 \subsection{Models}

-The OLMo model \cite{groeneveld2024olmo} is a big advance in open language modeling.
-Unlike many proprietary models, OLMo provides full access to its model weights, training data, and evaluation tools, facilitating comprehensive scientific study and reproducibility.
-We use the \href{https://huggingface.co/allenai/OLMo-7B} {7 billion parameter variant}, trained on 2.46 trillion tokens of the Dolma corpus \cite{soldaini2024dolma}.
+The OLMo \citeplanguageresource{groeneveld2024olmo} is an open-source language model designed to provide full access to its weights, pre-training data, and evaluation tools, enabling detailed scientific study and reproducibility.
+For this analysis, we use OLMo 7B\footnote{\href{https://huggingface.co/allenai/OLMo-7B}{\texttt{allenai/OLMo-7B}}}, which was trained on 2.46 trillion tokens from the Dolma corpus \citeplanguageresource{soldaini2024dolma}.

-Further, two instruction-tuned versions,\href{https://huggingface.co/allenai/OLMo-7B-SFT}{OLMo 7B SFT} and \href{https://huggingface.co/allenai/OLMo-7B-Instruct}{OLMo 7B Instruct} were chosen in order to investigate possible (mitigating) influences of additional instruction-tuning data.